Rumpunzel/rpg-thingy/playing-the-game/interacting-with-the-world.md

 ## Discovering Traits

-If you have a trait, you know of all obivous traits of places, creatures, or people connected to your area of expertise.
+If you have a trait, you know of all obvious traits of places, creatures, or people connected to your area of expertise.
 You may ask the GM for this at any time, and you are invited to enrich the world with your descriptions of your character's experience any time you see fit.

 {: .important }
 > During their last adventure, Mare and Cyrene have crossed path with the robber king of Gantha and Maro got swept up in his character's past and now this robber king spells quite a bit of trouble.
 Though, as an `Exiled Sellsword of Gantha`, there is for sure something Maro knows about this robber king that might aid them in their struggle.